Mansoorinho/Recommender-System/README.md

 # Recommender-System
-Building a recommender system using ALS algorithm with Python3 on Apache Spark
+Building a recommender system using ALS algorithm with Python3 on Apache Spark, Thanks to Jadianes and Apache Spark documentation